-The Dunn County Fair is from July 26th-30th, 2023 The county fair is a fun way to show the entire community the skills you have learned through 4-H, but not the only way.
-There are many county, state, and national events that encourage you to showcase your skills.
-The fair can be a fun, exciting part of the 4-H experience and Dunn County 4-H members participate whole heartedly at the Dunn County Fair.
+The Dunn County Fair is held each year on the last full week of July.
+It is a fun way to show the entire community the skills you have learned through 4-H. The fair can be a fun, exciting part of the 4-H experience, and Dunn County 4-H members participate whole heartedly at the Dunn County Fair.
 However, it is important to note that the Extension Office does not run the fair.